 Rusty Day, PhD – Chairman

 Rusty Day is the founding Chair of the Board of Directors and has served as the Executive Director of the organization since its inception in 2007.
 Dr. Day has a unique and diverse combination of qualifications and experience to serve MANTA’s mission of education and research and provide a vision for the organization.
 He was raised in a seafaring family from the southern Outer Banks of North Carolina.
 Growing up on boats, with a love of the ocean and an inquisitive nature made the decision to pursue marine biology quite natural.
 He earned his BS in Biology from the University of North Carolina at Chapel Hill, MSc in Marine Biology from the College of Charleston, and PhD in Environmental Chemistry from the University of Pau, France.
 Dr. Day has worked as a marine scientist at several state and federal government and university labs, including the North Carolina Division of Marine Fisheries, UNC Institute of Marine Sciences, South Carolina Department of Natural Resources, National Oceanic and Atmospheric Administration, and the National Institute of Standards and Technology (NIST).
 He has a wide diversity of expertise including marine ecology, fisheries biology, marine pollution and toxicology, and environmental and analytical chemistry.
 Dr. Day’s research has also spanned a broad taxonomic range, from sea turtles to corals, using tools ranging from commercial fishing gear, to SCUBA, to inductively coupled plasma mass spectrometry (ICP-MS).
-He is currently a Research Biologist with NIST at the Hollings Marine Laboratory where he leads their coral research and monitoring project (Archive of Coral Ecosystem Specimens – ACES) and the multi-collector ICP-MS Environmental Isotope Research Facility.
+He was a Research Biologist with NIST at the Hollings Marine Laboratory until 2018, where he led their coral research and monitoring project (Archive of Coral Ecosystem Specimens – ACES) and the multi-collector ICP-MS Environmental Isotope Research Facility.
 Dr. Day holds an appointment as Adjunct Professor at the College of Charleston Grice Marine Laboratory where he has taught and mentored undergraduate and graduate students for nearly ten years.
 He has authored or coauthored nearly twenty scientific publications in top journals as well as a book chapter.
 In addition to Dr. Day’s scientific accomplishments, he also holds a Master Captains License and Sailing Endorsement from the U.S. Coast Guard, has logged 1000s of miles under sail, and is certified as a PADI Master Scuba Diver Trainer.
 If you can’t find him working or playing on the water, then chances are he is off traveling.

 Piper Hardin – USO Senior Director of Development